The greatest contradiction of common sense

 But what if all this is baloney?
-What if the colors, sounds, and smells you are experiencing right now are the real reality — the actual world — not "hallucinated" representations within your skull?
-Then the necessary implication is that all of reality is in consciousness, for reality is then "made of" the qualities of subjective experience.
+What if the colors, sounds, and smells you are experiencing right now are the actual physical world, not "hallucinated" representations within your skull?
+Then the necessary implication is that the physical world is in consciousness, for it is then "made of" the qualities of subjective experience.
 But if that is so, it is your body that is in consciousness, not consciousness in your body.
-After all, your body is in reality, not reality in your body.
+After all, your body is in the physical world, not the world in your body.
 And then, in turn, the dissolution of your body cannot imply the end of consciousness; not any more than the death of your dreamed-up avatar in a nightly dream can imply your physical death.
 After all, it is the avatar that is in your dreaming consciousness, not your consciousness in the avatar.
 Do you see the point?

 Therefore, either all reality you can ever experience is a kind of "hallucination" inside your skull, or we have absolutely no reason to believe that physical death entails the end of consciousness.
 It’s one thing or the other.
 You take your pick: which alternative is crazier?
 I’ve taken mine: I am unable to deny the reality of my immediate experience, which far precedes the models and abstractions of our mad materialist culture.

-So let us dare entertain the possibility that reality is exactly what it seems to be: that it has qualities, not just quantities.
-Let us acknowledge what every civilization before Western rationalism always took for granted: that colors, smells, sounds, and flavors are really out there, not just inside our heads.
+So let us dare entertain the possibility that the physical world is exactly what it seems to be: that it has qualities, not just quantities.
+Let us acknowledge what every civilization before Western rationalism always took for granted: that colors, smells, sounds, and flavors are not just inside our heads.
 How do we then explain the big questions that materialists claim to require an abstract reality fundamentally outside consciousness in order to be made sense of?